elssieg/Predicting-Real-Estate-Sale-Price-in-NY/README.md

-# Predicting-Real-Estate-Sale-Price-in-NY
+# Overview

-This is my final project in my Machine Learning class in which I look at different algorithms, and select the best one to predict the Sale Price.
-We looked at KNN, Decision Tree, Naive Bayes, Kmeans, and PCA to reduce my dimensionality of my dataset.
+For my final project in _DSC-478: Programming Machine Learning Application_, I weighed multiple algorithms against one another to determine the best fit for predicting the sales price of real estate in New York City.
+The algorithms I looked in to were:

+* K-Nearest Neighbors (KNN)
+* Decision Tree
+* Naive Bayes
+* K-Means

+Reduction in the dimensionality of the dataset was handled by the Principal Component Analysis (PCA) algorithm.